crecotun/poor-text-editor/README.md

 }
 ```

 I tried to apply TDD but this didn't work out as the overal time would be much bigger that 6hrs then or I wouldn't implement some basic functionality.
-So I just tested some of the functionality.
+So I just covered some of the functionality.

 ## Problems
 ### when many users work on the same document simultaneously